 Authentic “trust-based philanthropy” requires alignment of values, skills, tools, resource mobilization strategies, and clarifying common definitions.
 It can address and challenge inherent power dynamics between grant-seekers, grant-users, and community, by helping grant-makers rethink their relationships and responsibilities.
 Are grant-makers “check-writers” focused on due diligence of their grants (usually only 5% of a foundation’s financial capital), or do they demonstrate that they are “grant-making partners” focused on servant leadership to those who they fund and to the community?
 Trust-based philanthropy can offer a spectrum of ways to rethink how funder organizations authentically partner with communities by leveraging their financial, social, moral, intellectual and relational capital in ways.

-On December 12, 2023, 2-3 p.m.
-ET, please join the Greater New York Asset Funders Network for this Greater New York regional virtual convening, as we learn from grant-makers who are integrating “trust-based philanthropy” and inclusive strategies in their grantmaking.
-Whether you are in a corporate, private, or a community philanthropy setting, this session will equip you with frameworks, knowledge, lessons learned, and vocabulary to consider as you advance trust in the communities you serve and alongside the nonprofit partners you fund.
+On December 12, 2023, the Greater New York Asset Funders Network held a regional virtual convening to learn from grant-makers who are integrating “trust-based philanthropy” and inclusive strategies in their grantmaking.
+This session equipped viewers with frameworks, knowledge, lessons learned, and vocabulary to consider as they advance trust in the communities they serve and alongside the nonprofit partners they fund.